Disney+ Hotstar: Device support and service features

 Hotstar allows users to stream on up to four devices concurrently depending on their plan, and downloads for offline viewing depending on individual content licenses.
 Most content is able to be streamed in resolutions up to 1080p.
-In April 2020, Hotstar started rolling out Dolby Digital 5.1 sound on Android TV, Apple TV, Fire TV, Fire HD, and Roku, and later 4K with HDR in August 2020, initially for Apple TV and Android TV devices.
+In April 2020, Hotstar started rolling out Dolby Digital sound on Android TV, Apple TV, Amazon Fire TV, Amazon Fire HD, and Roku, and later 4K with HDR in August 2020, initially for Apple TV and Android TV devices.

 In India, the service was previously offered with "VIP" and "Premium" subscription tiers, which were differentiated by their content libraries (with the Premium tier featuring more premium international series and films).
 In September 2021, Hotstar introduced a new plan structure based on device support and concurrent streams (more akin to that of Netflix), with "Mobile" allowing a single stream on a mobile device only, "Super" allowing streams on up to two devices simultaneously, and "Premium" allowing streaming on up to four devices simultaneously, and with 4K support.
 Under the new plan structure, the same content library became available to all Disney+ Hotstar subscribers regardless of tier.

+The service is also available in a free ad-supported version.

 Availability

 North America and the United Kingdom

-On 4 September 2017, Star Sports acquired the entirety of the media rights to the Indian Premier League, with Hotstar acting as the international digital rightsholder.
+On 4 September 2017, Star Sports acquired the media rights to the Indian Premier League, with Hotstar acting as the international digital rightsholder.
 Hotstar launched an international subscription service in Canada and the United States, aimed towards providing its domestic Indian content and sports.
 Hotstar launched in the United Kingdom on 13 September 2018, to coincide with the 2018 Asia Cup.

-On 4 January 2019, Star discontinued their international linear pay television channels in the United States (such as StarPlus), pivoting its focus in the region to Hotstar.
+On 4 January 2019, Star discontinued its international linear pay television channels in the United States (such as StarPlus), pivoting its focus in the region to Hotstar.
 On 31 August 2021, Disney announced that it would, in turn, discontinue Hotstar in the United States, in favour of hosting its sports and entertainment content on ESPN+ and Hulu respectively beginning 1 September.
 Annual subscribers who had not yet subscribed to Disney's streaming services were provided with an offer to receive the Disney Bundle (Disney+, ESPN+, and Hulu) at no cost for the remainder of their Hotstar subscription period.
 The shutdown was later scheduled for 30 November 2021.